IBM/create-a-danger-response-tool-using-Watson/README.md

 > **NOTE**: This code pattern includes instructions for running Watson services on IBM Cloud or with the Watson API Kit on IBM Cloud Pak for Data.
 > Click [here](https://www.ibm.com/products/cloud-pak-for-data) for more information about IBM Cloud Pak for Data.

-## Flow

-1. User selects their preferred language.
-1. User presses the microphone button and captures the input audio.
-1. The audio is streamed to Speech to Text using a WebSocket.
-1. The transcribed text from Speech to Text is displayed and updated.
-1. The transcribed text is sent to NLU for danger analysis and output is displayed.

 ## Steps